TH35E:

 Primary Contact: Heather Mannix, COMPASS, Washington D.C., United States

-Presenters: Francis Chan, Oregon State University, Department of Integrative Biology, Corvallis, OR, United States, Sarah R Cooley, Ocean Conservancy Inc., Washington, DC, United States, Natalya Gallo, Scripps Institution of Oceanography, UCSD, Marine Biology Research Division, La Jolla, CA, United States, Dawn J Wright, Environmental Systems Research Institute, Redlands, CA, United States, Lauren B Linsmayer, U.S. House of Representatives, Committee on Science, Space, and Technology, Washington, United States, Jane Lubchenco, Oregon State University, Corvallis, OR, United States and Heather Mannix, COMPASS, Washington D.C., United States
+Presenters: Francis Chan, Oregon State University, Department of Integrative Biology, Corvallis, OR, United States, Sarah R Cooley, Ocean Conservancy Inc., Washington, United States, Natalya Gallo, Scripps Institution of Oceanography, UCSD, Marine Biology Research Division, La Jolla, CA, United States, Dawn J Wright, Environmental Systems Research Institute, Redlands, CA, United States, Lauren B Linsmayer, U.S. House of Representatives, Committee on Science, Space, and Technology, Washington, United States, Jane Lubchenco, Oregon State University, Corvallis, OR, United States and Heather Mannix, COMPASS, Washington D.C., United States

 Abstracts Submitted to this Session: